Mosaal/cozy-photos/ESOF/5th-Report/5th Report.md

 ```

 ### Transifex

-In order to have their code and documentation that is up for translation easily accessible by everyone tha can help the cozy development team uses Tansifex as their main localization platform.
-By using this platform the team allow users to see every document/code that needs to be translated not only for the photos part of the app but for it's entirity.
-Useres can easily see what languages the team wants the project to be localized to and, after creating an account, help with the localization.
+In order to have their code and documentation that is up for translation easily accessible by everyone that can help, the cozy development team uses Tansifex as their main localization platform.
+By using this platform the team allows users to see every document/code that needs to be translated not only for the photos part of the app but for it's entirity.
+Users can easily see what languages the team want the project to be localized to and, after creating an account, help with the localization.
 The platform also allows users to see what percentage of the project still needs to be translated.
 At the time of the creation of this report the cozy-Photos project is fully localized in 9 languages (excuding english) 98% localized in brasilian portuguese and the development team wants to have it localized in 5 more languages.

 ![Transifex](https://github.com/Mosaal/cozy-photos/blob/master/ESOF/5th-Report/transifex.JPG)

-Umfortunatly for now the development tem has no way to check the quality and consistency of the translation in most languages.
+Umfortunatly for now the development team has no way to check the quality and consistency of the translation in most languages.
 That would require them to create “reviewers” in each language, and only publish strings that have been reviewed.
 And for now they are unable to evaluate the language skill of each contributor.
 Also, this would mean a dependant relationship between the team and the reviewers: if they don't have time, news translation won't be validated.
 For this solution to be adopted the translating community has to grow first with time.
 One concerned user posted this in the foruns:
 >I was going to bring the translation to the end, but it occurred to me some doubts.
 I mean, that there is not any control of the quality and consistency of that translation.
 I've noticed that some people copy English texts and paste it into "translated" fields (making a "fake" translation).Some other use google to translate and paste it, what sometimes gives no sense to the translation.